LayoutSchool/whatever2/_posts/2017-10-29-5-things-newbies-need-to-know-about-bootstrap-framework.markdown

 </div>

 Once the SCSS code compiles into CSS, you'll get a new class that did not exist in Bootstrap, called .button.
 The class will have all the CSS declarations that the default Bootstrap class of .btn has, plus the font-size of 30px.

-Check out the [Our Blog][ourblog-theme] bootstrap theme to see an example of a layout where this is implemented.

-[ourblog-theme]: {{ site.url }}/template-overviews/our-simple-blog